HanselTanoto/AWS-ECS-Fargate-using-Terraform/README.md

 - Execute `terraform init` in your CLI to initialize your Terraform.
 - Execute `terraform apply -var-file="keys.tfvars"` to execute the program.

 Then, the infrastructure has been successfully built.
-To destroy all resources, execute `terraform destroy -var-file="secret.tfvars"`.
+To destroy all resources, execute `terraform destroy -var-file="keys.tfvars"`.

 ## Created by
 [Hansel Valentino Tanoto](https://github.com/HanselTanoto) - K02 - 13520046